ServiceInnovationLab/serviceinnovationlab.github.io/pages/gettingStarted.md

 - _Click on_ ![2FA](/assets/img/screenshot-instructions/2fa.png)
 - _Download_ & _save_ your recovery codes so that you can recover your account if you lose your 2FA credentials.
 - You'll then be re-directed to the next page where depending on the authentication method you have chosen you'll either need to fill in your mobile number (for sms) **OR** needing to scan the QR code (for app).
 Either way, once you receive the code after following the steps, enter it in the section (as shown below) & _click_ **Enable** when done:![Enable 2FA](/assets/img/screenshot-instructions/enable-2fa.png)
-- Once done, _contact_ one of the `Service Innovation Lab's` repository admins (ie. `Brenda` or `Jacob`) & they will add you to become a member of the repository.
-Only when you are approved as a member, then can you add content to the repository.
-When approved, _go to_ your email and accept the invite.
+- _Contact_ one of the `Service Innovation Lab's` repository admins (ie. `Brenda` or `Jacob`) & they will add you to become a member of the repository.
+You'll be sent an email when approved. _Go to_ your email and accept the invite so that you can add to the repository.

 ---